brndnmtthws/brndn-io/content/posts/consistent-mediocrity/index.md

 ---

-Every January gym attendance spikes by nearly 150%, yet by mid-February about 90% of those new faces have vanished.[^1] We crave transformation, but sticking around for the unglamorous middle is where real change happens.
+Every January gym attendance spikes by nearly 150%, yet by mid-February about 90% of those new faces have vanished.[^1] Everyone wants the big reset.
+The part that actually does something is sticking around once it gets dull.

 Showing up regularly with "good enough" effort often outperforms sporadic bursts of perfectionism.
 I admire people who are consistent, dependable, and reliable.
 And I